 A dental crown, also called a cap, is a custom-made tooth-colored dental restoration that encases a damaged or decayed tooth.
 The cap will cover and protect the entire visible portion of the tooth.

 Dental crowns will mimic your natural tooth in color, shape, size, and function.
 Once in place, it provides structural support and protection for the now-weakened tooth.
-The dental crown will prevent the tooth from enduring further harm.
+The crown will prevent the tooth from enduring further harm.

 What are Dental Crowns Used For?